Blendify/blender-manual/trunk/blender_docs/manual/animation/markers.rst

    :Mode:      All modes
    :Menu:      :menuselection:`Marker --> Jump to Next/Previous Marker`

-Moves the Time Cursor to the next/previous marker relative to the current Time Cursor position.
+Moves the time cursor to the next/previous marker relative to the current time cursor position.

 .. _marker-bind-camera: